oditorium/django-slack/README.md

 The `run_xxx` functions are being called with a parser which is essentially an instance of `argparse`, so all the usual methods for defining arguments apply.
-It has been extended with a `run` method that adds a final field `remainder` collecting all not-previously-parsed arguments, and runs the parser on the provided command:
+It has been extended with a `run` method that adds a final field `posn` collecting all not-previously-parsed arguments, and runs the parser on the provided command:

 	parser.add_argument("-c", "--channel", action="count")
 	parse_obj = parser.run()
 		# parse_obj.channel contains the number of times the --channel / -c argument was used
-		# parse_obj.remainder contains the list of arguments after that
+		# parse_obj.posn contains the list of positional arguments at the end

+Slack views that only rely on positional arguments can choose to use to receive those directly by using the `positional_args` decorator

+	class MySlackView(SlackViewBase):

+		@positional_args
+		def run_mycommand(s, posn):
+			if posn[0] == ...

 The view function then assembles a Slack response, possible with attachments (see `SlackViewExample` for a more complete example):